 The launch date for the beacon chain (Ethereum 2 Phase 0, see below) is now set for Dec.
 1 barring any unforeseen complications.
 For this to occur, 524’288 ETH need to be deposited to the deposit contract, corresponding to the 16’384 validators required to start the new blockchain (since each validator needs exactly 32 ETH).
 Roughly 47’500 ETH have been deposited so far (Nov.
 8).

+What Changes?
 The main change for crypto markets that the launch of the beacon chain will bring is ETH staking.
 ETH will immediately become the cryptocurrency with the highest market capitalization that runs under Proof-of-Stake and hence offers the possibility to stake.
 The rewards for staking are expected to fall in the 10-15% range initially (0.8-2M ETH staked), and drop relatively quickly down to 6-10% (2-6M ETH staked) if more people decide to stake their ETH.

 These large amounts of ETH locked up in the deposit contract might also lead to higher volatility for ETH markets.
 Additionally, the fact that ETH staking exists and is likely to pay out decent rewards also means that borrowing and lending rates for ETH in DeFi protocols such as Compound or Aave could adjust.